Elev8+ logo Elev8+ Trading

 • The "Ugly Wick": If the rejection candle has a huge body and a tiny wick, it's not a trap.
 It's indecision.

-• The "News Bomb": If it is 8:30 AM or 2:00 PM EST, wait 15 minutes.
+• The "News Bomb": If it is 8:30 AM or 2:00 PM EST, wait 15 minutes for the smoke to clear.

 Summary: The Playbook Checklist